filipednb/rabbitmq/README.md

 # RabbitMQ

-In this repository we'll see how to implement RabbitMQ into a Java Application according to [Java Client API](https://www.rabbitmq.com/api-guide.html).
+In this repository we'll see how to implement RabbitMQ into a Java Application according to [RabbitMQ Java Client API](https://www.rabbitmq.com/api-guide.html).
 But first, let's talk about concepts and advantages.

 ## Message Queue Concept